DataDog/synthetics-test-automation-circleci-orb/README.md

 1. Add your Datadog API and application keys as environment variables to your CircleCI project.
    - For more information, see [API and Application Keys][2].
-2. Ensure the image running the orb is a Linux x64 base image with cURL installed.
+2. Ensure the image running the orb is a Linux-x64-based image with `curl` installed.
-3. Customize your workflow by creating a [`run-tests.yml`][14] file and following the naming conventions to specify [inputs](#inputs) for your workflow.
+3. Customize your CircleCI workflow by adding a `synthetics-ci/run-tests` step and specifying [inputs](#inputs) as listed below.

 Your workflow can be [simple](#simple-usage) or [complex](#complex-usage).